Kombucha Always Brewing Method

 - Cloth or napkin and a secure rubber band

-- 6 quarts filtered water – (not distilled)
+- 6 quarts filtered or spring water with minerals – (not distilled)

 - 2 cups sugar – what kind of sugar can i use?